ADVANCED STATISTICS AND DATA ANALYSIS - 2021/2

 - Advanced ANOVA-related techniques and their assumptions

-- Simple and multiple regression techniques (including forced entry and hierarchical) and the assumptions of regression analysis
+- Simple and multiple regression techniques and the assumptions of regression analysis

 - Logistic regression